Md-Asikuzzaman/hospital-management/README.md

 # Hospital Management System

-This is a simple Hospital Management System implemented in C++.
+This is a modern Hospital Management System implemented in C++.
 It allows users to manage patient admission, discharge, and view patient information.
 The system is console-based and utilizes file I/O for data persistence.

 ## Features